 But we know them today by the name Herodotus gave them: the Scythians.

 At their peak, the Scythians ranged freely across the vast belt of steppe-land that stretches from Hungary, Turkey and Ukraine in the west, to northern China in the east; from the Arctic Circle in the north to Iran and Afghanistan in the south.

-It’s very hard to convey, in these paragraphs, just how far this steppe culture reaches — both in space and in time.
+It’s very hard to convey, in written word, just how far this steppe culture reaches — both in space and in time.

 The people of that unforgiving land have been living essentially the same lifestyle, with only minor variations, since at least the 3000s BCE (the age of the Sumerians), if not even earlier.
 They continued to live on horseback, in tents, straight through the European Middle Ages and the Industrial Revolution — and if you go to Mongolia or Kazakhstan today (as I have), you’ll see that many steppe people are still living the same way right now.